Ruxandra Botez

 Ruxandra Mihaela Botez is an aerospace design engineer, specializing in aircraft modeling and simulation.
 She holds a Canada Research Chair in the Systems Engineering Department of the École de technologie supérieure [ETS] in Quebec.

 Education

 Botez was born in Bucharest, Romania to Mihai Ioan Botez and Alexandrina Oprescu.

 In 1984, she graduated from Politehnica University of Bucharest as an aerospace design engineer.
-She worked at the Industria Aeronautică Română (IAR) until 1987 when she emigrated to Canada, where she received a Master's degree in aerospace engineering at the École Polytechnique de Montréal and a PhD in mechanical engineering at McGill University in 1994.
-She worked as a postdoctoral researcher until 1995 at Auburn University in the United States.
+She worked at the Industria Aeronautică Română (IAR) until 1987 when she emigrated to Canada, where she later received a Master's degree in aerospace engineering at the École Polytechnique de Montréal and a PhD in mechanical engineering at McGill University in 1994.
+Following this, she worked as a postdoctoral researcher until 1995 at Auburn University in the United States.

 She worked at Bombardier Aviation before joining ETS as a professor in 1998.